darleg/MXleds/README.md

-# MXleds2
+# MXleds
- MXleds updated to mbed-os 6.9
+ MXleds AZ3166 setup as an EWM3166 updated to mbed-os 6.9